 Creating an additional section

-To create an additional section press "Control+C" this activates a macro which will add a new line below the existing line in both the "WaterSupply" and "Loading unit input" sheets.
-To add a further line press "Control+C" again.
+To create an additional section press the "Add Pipe" button.
+This activates a macro which will add a new line below the existing line.
+To add a further line press the "Add Pipe" button again.

 Removing a section